 1726 Colorado Blvd, Los Angeles, CA 90041

-I went there on a very busy Saturday morning.
+I went to Eagle Rock Italian Bakery & Deli on a very busy Saturday morning.
 You take a number and wait until they call it out.
-This place is known for their cannolis, which are considered the best in LA.
-You’ll also find imported Italian pantry staples like pasta, tomato sauces, and canned goods.
+Besides their cannolis, which are their specialty (and also considered the best in LA), you’ll also find imported Italian pantry staples like pasta, tomato sauces, and canned goods.

 While I was waiting, almost everyone gravitated towards the cannolis and their pastries.

-Behind the counter there’s a kitchen where the bakers go in and out incessantly, putting the fresh baked cannolis behind the glass display case.
+Behind the counter, there’s a kitchen where the bakers go in and out incessantly and place the freshly baked cannolis and pastries behind the glass display case.
 Everything is baked in-house, even the bread, which is why the smell made my mouth water when I walked in.

 A couple waiting in line had a basket with their imported products to make pasta and like me, ordered a sandwich.
-I ordered their small Italian sub sandwich and it had everything you could ask for in a classic Italian sub: delicious vinaigrette and condiments, tender cold cuts, fresh shredded lettuce and bread straight out of the oven.
+I ordered their small Italian sub sandwich and it had everything you could ask for in a classic Italian sub: delicious vinaigrette sauce, tender cold cuts, fresh shredded lettuce and freshly made bread.

 Eagle Rock Italian Bakery & Deli has an old-fashioned way of operating, which is why there’s no website and their Instagram, which hasn’t been updated in 2 years, only has 3 pictures.